-Pursuant to the requirements of the Securities Act of 1933, as amended, Bridger Aerospace Group Holdings, Inc. has duly caused this Amendment No. 1 to Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Belgrade, Montana, on the 23rd day of October, 2023.
+Pursuant to the requirements of the Securities Act of 1933, as amended, Bridger Aerospace Group Holdings, Inc. has duly caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Belgrade, Montana, on the 17th day of October, 2023.